Hackuarium/esp-32wroom/README.md

 ## Flashing board ?

-May vary depending on development board models:
+May vary depending on development board models.

 One option:
 Hold down the "BOOT" button
 After uploading code and seeing the "Connecting..." message in Arduino IDE, release your finger from the "BOOT" button.